 Oosterweel is another vanished Belgian village north of the city of Antwerp.
 At the site of the former village, there are now the Antwerp oil docks.
 Before the demolishing Oosterweel was the lowest village in Belgium.
 In 1900, at its peak, there were 1075 people living there.
 The old church of Oosterweel, the St. John the Baptist Church, and a bridge is kept solely as a monument and are like the church of Wilmarsdonk right in the busy Antwerp harbor.
 The church was classified as a protected monument in 1994.
 More about the church of Oosterweel here.

-The churches of both villages were not only kept as a monument , they were used by land surveyors as a guideline to determine the position of the newly to build docks.
+The churches of both villages were not only kept as a monument but were also used by land surveyors as a guideline to determine the position of the newly build docks.
 Later the construction workers just left them there.
 Another two lost villages in Antwerp harbor are Lillo and Oorderen.
 In Lillo, only the old fort with a few houses, a small harbor, and a mill are still remaining.
 You can read more about the village here.